advice hub

 These questions are a starting point, not an exhaustive list.
 The answers will vary from person-to-person.
 More importantly, they will help you find what is "affordable."

-As a rule of thumb, a mortgage payment shouldn’t exceed more than a quarter of your monthly income.
+As a rule of thumb, a mortgage payment shouldn’t exceed more than 28 percent of your monthly income.
 This rate will give you the financial flexibility to cover other expenses, like utilities, transportation, and food, without straining your bank account.
 If possible, we recommend paying off all non-mortgage debts before making the leap into homeownership.

 2. SORT THE "MUST-HAVE" FROM “NICE TO HAVE”